nkrot/android-studies/RSSReader/README.md

     The interface is to be implemented in MainActivity.
     As a result, RSSDownloaderTask will be unaware of UI and will be able to work with Fragment as well.

+14. Switch to using the package from here: http://code.google.com/p/android-imagedownloader/

 Homework #4 -- basic functionality of RSSFeed
 ===========